tmthyln/deepminesweeper/README.md

 # Deep Learning Minesweeper
-An exploration into training a machine to learn how to play Minesweeper built on top of numpy, keras, and tensorflow with interactive elements built on pygame.
+An exploration into training a machine to learn how to play Minesweeper built using pygame, numpy, and pytorch.

-Minesweeper is a grid-based game of pure logic and pure chance.
-Can a computer learn to play it well?
-Better than humans?
+Minesweeper is a grid-based game of pure logic and chance (you can always either figure it out, or it's simply a game of probability).
+Can a computer learn to play it well? _How_ does it learn the game?

-## Rules of the Game (How to Play for Yourself)
+## Rules of the Game for Humans
-Each cell is either blank, has a number (degree in the code), or has a mine.
-If the cell is blank, it is not touching any mines.
-The number on the cell tells you how many mines (up to 8) that cell is adjacent to.
-The goal is to open all cells in the game that are not mines, without detonating a mine (which, in the classic version of the game, detonates ALL the mines).

-When you 'open' a cell:
+Each cell can be hidden or open (or _flagged_).
+Underneath some of the cells is a mine; opening a cell with a mine underneath ends the game.
+To figure out where the mines are, opening cells without mines underneath will display the number of mines in the 8 cells adjacent to that cell.
+The goal of the game is to open all cells that don't have mines underneath.

+Some usual features of the game:
-- if there's a mine underneath, the game's over
+- you can 'flag' a cell to mark that you believe there's a mine underneath
-- if there's not a number underneath (adjacent to 0 mines), then the entire connected component is revealed for you
+- by double-clicking an open cell (obviously without a mine in it), adjacent cells will be opened for you if the number of adjacent flags matches the number in the cell---this is called chording

+ TODO: add images for clarification

-## Learning Models
+## Possible Learning Models
 - train an imitation learner that plays like a person
 - learn a reinforcement algorithm that plays the game and develops a sense of the logic
 - train a reinforcement GAN to learn to play the game better in worse conditions